 Terms and Indicators

-The following terms and indicators are defined in accordance with the glossary and guide statistical indicators issued by PCBS and certified on the latest international recommendations in statistics and consistent with international systems.
+The following terms and indicators are defined in accordance with the glossary and statistical indicators manual issued by PCBS and certified on the latest international recommendations in statistics and consistent with international systems.

 Olive Press:

 An enterprise or part of an enterprise in which one group of goods and services is produced: (olive oil, with the possibility of secondary activities).